What do we want? SOUP! When do we want it? ALL WINTER!

 Just imagine me doing this call and response to myself at my house for the next few months.
 It’s basically my anthem.
 Most of the day you can find me either drinking hot tea or eating some kind of hot soup.
 I am considering it self care this time of year when the weather is frigid and I regret loving houses with high ceilings (draft city!).

 If you’re soup obsessed like me, this is a good one.
 This wild rice and mushroom risotto soup is vegetable based with some whole grains thrown in as well.
 It’s brothy but still manages to be creamy and super filling.
 If you want to throw some shredded chicken or sautéed shrimp in there, I wouldn’t blame you.
 This is simply the soup version of one of my favorite things to make at home—risotto.

 This wild rice and mushroom risotto soup is made of mostly simple, whole ingredients.
 I do add some dairy (but see the recipe notes below for possible changes/omissions if you need) and there is wine in this soup.
 I love the slight yeasty taste that cooking with wine adds to dishes.
 Plus major bonus points if you have already opened a bottle of wine to make this soup.
 Well, you might as well have a glass too. 🙂

 You could absolutely change up some of the vegetables in this soup in case you have other veggies you need to use up.
-Soup is always an excellent way to use up leftover vegetables.
+Soup is always an excellent way to use up leftover vegetables (like with this easy vegetarian tortilla soup).
 Enjoy and stay warm, friends! xo.
 Emma

 Wild Rice and Mushroom Risotto Soup